Dates for your Diary

 collecting drinks cans for recycling.
 The

-aluminium ones are sold and the money is used to
+aluminium ones were sold and the money was used

-buy daffodil bulbs which we plant on open spaces.
+to buy daffodil bulbs which we planted on open

 - We helped

 Highridge Infant School to buy an attractive

 litter bin (in the shape of a frog) to encourage

 We have also helped with planting in the school